“People ignore design that ignores people.” — Frank Chimero

 Design principles for a desktop app are usually slightly different from the most effective mobile UX design conventions.
 Generally, UI/UX designers fail to take care of the fact that mobile user behavior is different than that of website user behavior.
 This exactly then becomes the core reason for a user experience compromised web app – be it on a mobile or desktop.

 The number of smartphone users worldwide surpasses 3 billion and is forecast to further grow by several hundred million in the next few years.
 About a decade ago, not many of us gave a thought that the user interface and user experience would play a crucial role in mobile app development.
-At this point in time, it becomes important for companies to focus to create a better user experience in mobile apps.
+At this point in time, it becomes important for companies to focus to create a better user experience in mobile apps, For which they can seek assistance from the experts.
 Mobile UI is the first impression of an app.
 The idea is to simplify the user journey in the app – thereby, connecting the user to the brand, and also increasing the overall app ROI.

 What makes a great mobile UI/UX design?